toolkit-for-ynab/toolkit-for-ynab/README.md

 1. Install Python 2.7 (or newer, but I haven't tested that) in your path so it's accessible with just plain ```python``` if you don't have it already.
 1. Run ```./build``` from within the folder you cloned above.
 1. You'll see platform specific output in the ```output``` folder.
-1. Load it into Chrome as an unpacked extension, or load it into Firefox via the .xpi file.
+1. Load it into Chrome as an unpacked extension, load it into Firefox via the .xpi file, or load it into Safari using the extension builder.

 **Windows**